Cognitive behavioral therapy: Internet addiction

 Research has identified Internet addiction as a new clinical disorder that causes relational, occupational, and social problems.
-Cognitive behavioral therapy (CBT) has been suggested as the treatment of choice for Internet addiction, and addiction recovery in general has used CBT as part of treatment planning.
+CBT has been suggested as the treatment of choice for Internet addiction, and addiction recovery in general has used CBT as part of treatment planning.

 Eating disorders

 Though many forms of treatment can support individuals with eating disorders, CBT is proven to be a more effective treatment than medications and interpersonal psychotherapy alone.
 CBT aims to combat major causes of distress such as negative cognitions surrounding body weight, shape and size.
 CBT therapists also work with individuals to regulate strong emotions and thoughts that lead to dangerous compensatory behaviors.
-CBT is the first line of treatment for bulimia nervosa, and Eating Disorder Non-Specific.
+CBT is the first line of treatment for bulimia nervosa, and non-specific eating disorders.
 While there is evidence to support the efficacy of CBT for bulimia nervosa and binging, the evidence is somewhat variable and limited by small study sizes.
 INSERM's 2004 review found that CBT is an effective therapy for several mental disorders, including bulimia and anorexia nervosa.

 With autistic adults

 Emerging evidence for cognitive behavioral interventions aimed at reducing symptoms of depression, anxiety, and obsessive-compulsive disorder in autistic adults without intellectual disability has been identified through a systematic review.
 While the research was focused on adults, cognitive behavioral interventions have also been beneficial to autistic children.
+A 2021 Cochrane review found limited evidence regarding the efficacy of CBT for obsessive-compulsive disorder in adults with Autism Spectrum Disorder stating a need for further study.